 Michael has accumulated more than twenty years of study and practice in the fields of; Traditional Chinese Medicine, Acupuncture, Massage, Yoga Therapy, and Addictions, all of which inform his practice.
 He studied Acupuncture in San Francisco and Victoria and has been licensed to practice in B.C. since 2004.
 Michael has served on the faculty of both the Canadian College of Acupuncture and Oriental Medicine, and the Pacific Rim College.
 He also served on the board of the Community Acupuncture Network (now POCA), and currently serves as a Western Canada representative for POCA, providing education and support for people interested in establishing CA clinics in their communities.

 Melissa was first talked into trying acupuncture by her father about 23 yrs ago, because of chronic back pain she had developed from mountaineering.
 She did not believe in it at the time, but as nothing else had worked, she thought, why not?
 Her first treatment, she clung to a pillow in abject terror of being needled.
 But it wasn’t so bad.
 Pretty painless, actually.
 After one course of treatments, the pain she had had for over 6 months was gone.
 She decided that being an acupuncturist and herbalist would be way cooler than being an alpine climbing guide, and switched career paths immediately.
 She graduated from the International College of Traditional Chinese Medicine in 1995, and is a Registered Traditional Chinese Medicine Practitioner and Licensed Acupuncturist with the CTCMA.
 She has been in active practice for 18 years, and during this time has taught at the International College of Traditional Chinese Medicine, The Canadian College of Acupuncture and Oriental Medicine, and at Oshio College.
 She also worked under contract at the Central Victoria Veterinary Hospital, practicing animal acupuncture under the direction of the accomplished veterinarian acupuncturist, DVM Marlene Smith, until a sufficient number of veterinarians completed their acupuncture training and could serve the Greater Victoria community.
-She feels that that experience greatly enhanced her sensitivity and skill in treating her human patients!
-Two years ago, she switched from private practice to community style acupuncture and loved it!
+She feels that that experience greatly enhanced her sensitivity and skill in treating her human patients.
+She switched from private practice to community style acupuncture several years ago and has never looked back!
 She is very happy to be at Hemma, and truly feels she has come home.

 Soola Chenier, R.Ac.